The Deadly Attachment: Plot

 The prisoners, including their smug and surly captain, are held in the church hall until the escort arrives.
-However, Mainwaring receives another phone call from GHQ, saying the escort has been delayed and won't arrive until tomorrow — meaning the Home Guard will be responsible for the prisoners overnight, including the feeding of them.
-Corporal Jones's suggestion of cutting the prisoners' trouser buttons off is dismissed by the U-Boat captain as being a violation of the Geneva Convention, thus earning Mainwaring's ire.
-Mainwaring refers to Adolf Hitler as a tinpot dictator resembling Charlie Chaplin, annoying the captain, who starts to make a list of names of who he will seek out for retribution once the war ends.
-Pike sings a song in which Hitler is called a "twerp"; the captain says that his name will also go on the list, and asks what it is.
-Mainwaring says "Don't tell him, Pike!", thus inadvertently revealing Pike's name.
+However, Mainwaring receives another phone call from GHQ, saying the escort has been delayed and won't arrive until the following day, meaning the Home Guard will be responsible for the prisoners overnight, including their feeding.
+Corporal Jones's suggestion of cutting the prisoners' trouser buttons off is dismissed by the U-boat captain as a violation of the Geneva Convention, thus earning Mainwaring's ire.
+Mainwaring refers to Adolf Hitler as a tinpot dictator resembling Charlie Chaplin, annoying the captain, who starts to make a list of names of those he will seek out for retribution once the war ends.
+When Pike begins to sing a mocking song, the captain says that his name will also go on the list and asks what it is.
+Mainwaring says, "Don't tell him, Pike!", thus inadvertently revealing Pike's name.

-After the prisoners receive a fish and chip supper ordered by Private Walker (including soggy chips, despite the U-Boat captain's demands), the platoon settle down to guard the prisoners overnight.
-The Verger and Warden Hodges enter the hall after a night out drinking to find the prisoners there waiting for them.
+After the prisoners receive a fish and chips supper ordered by Private Walker (including soggy chips, despite the U-boat captain's demands), the platoon settles down to guard the prisoners overnight.
+The Verger and Warden Hodges enter the hall after a night out drinking to find the prisoners waiting for them.
 Taking advantage of the distraction, the U-boat captain feigns illness and manages to steal Mainwaring's revolver, seizing Hodges as a hostage.

-A tense stand-off between the Germans (housed in the Vicar's office with their hostage) and the British (in the main hall with superior firepower) sees the platoon try to recapture the situation.
-During a conversation about different films, Mainwaring gets an idea; he agrees to release the prisoners, confident that someone in the town will see them escaping.
-However, the captain has anticipated this – the platoon will be forced to escort the prisoners through town and back to the harbour so as to offset suspicion, and will then accompany them back to France to ensure that the Royal Navy do not intervene.
+After a tense standoff between the Germans (housed in the vicar's office with their hostage) and the platoon (in the main hall with superior firepower), Mainwaring has an idea; he agrees to release the prisoners, confident that someone in the town will see them escaping.
+But the captain has anticipated this, and says the platoon will escort the prisoners through town and back to the harbour so as to avert suspicion, and will then accompany them back to France to ensure that the Royal Navy does not intervene.
 Once they are across the channel, his list will be closely examined.
-Cooperation will be further enforced by a grenade attached to a line of string in Jones' waistband, which the captain will activate at any hint of trouble.
+Cooperation will be further enforced by a grenade attached to a line of string in Jones's waistband, which the captain will activate at any hint of trouble.

-Fortunately, the U-boat captain's plan is inadvertently thwarted by Mainwaring's senior officer, Colonel Pritchard, who chances upon the marching platoon en route to the harbour and, seeing the string in Jones' waistband, immediately pulls it.
+The U-boat captain's plan is inadvertently thwarted by Mainwaring's senior officer, Colonel Pritchard, who chances upon the marching platoon en route to the harbour and, seeing the string in Jones' waistband, immediately pulls it.
 In the resulting chaos, Wilson calmly asks the Colonel for his gun, and uses it to recapture the Germans, forcing them up against the wall.
-Upon being told by Wilson that the grenades had been primed with false detonators, Mainwaring angrily asks why Wilson can never follow his orders, before realising that in doing so Wilson saved Jones's life.
-Jones then requests if someone could ask Private Frazer to remove his hand from his trousers.
+Upon being told by Wilson that the grenades have been primed with false detonators, Mainwaring angrily asks why Wilson can never follow his orders, before realising that Wilson has saved Jones' life.
+Jones then asks that Private Frazer remove his hand from his trousers.